What I learned today:

 - We should find smoke detectors on the ceiling in bedrooms and on every level of our house.

 - The best kind of smoke detector is a working one.
-However many smoke detectors in homes do not work.
+Sadly, many smoke detectors in homes do not work.
+They may be missing batteries, not mounted on the ceiling, or be out of date.
+One in three homes in Mt.
+Lebanon do not have a single working smoke detector!
+That’s crazy!

 - We learned that a smoke detector has three parts a sensor (sniffer), a speaker (horn sounder) and a power supply (battery).